 If you encounter the “Upload: Failed to write file to disk” error when uploading media files, it’s usually due to incorrect file permissions or server issues.
 Here’s how to address it:

-• Check File Permissions: Ensure that the folder where you’re uploading files has the correct permissions (usually 755 or 777 for directories and 644 for files).
+- Check File Permissions: Ensure that the folder where you’re uploading files has the correct permissions (usually 755 or 777 for directories and 644 for files).

 10. Connection Timed Out

 Server limitations can result in a “connection timed out” error, especially on shared hosting plans.
-Here are steps to troubleshoot and resolve this issue:
+Here are the steps to troubleshoot and resolve this issue:

 11. Secure Connection Error